How to Change Roller Skate Wheels? – Guide for All Skaters

 Even if you have never used these tools before, you will be able to get this done easily.
 Insert the tool into the screw of the bearing and turn the tool counterclockwise until you can remove the screw entirely.
 Repeat the same process for all the other bearings’ nuts.

-Step 2: Remove The Wheels & Stow Away The Axle Screws Or Nuts
+Step 2: Remove the Wheels & Stow Away the Axle Screws or Nuts

 indoor-roller-skate-wheels